Saadanjum0/aiproject/PROJECT_DOCUMENTATION.md

 ## ❓ Frequently Asked Questions

-**Q: Why is only Saad's twin working?**
+**Q: Are both twins working?**
-A: Ammar's AI model space on Hugging Face is not yet configured.
-The infrastructure is ready, but the Gradio Space URL needs to be set up.
+A: Yes!
+Both Saad and Ammar's AI twins are fully configured and working.
+Saad's space is `Saadanjum0/ai-twin-caht` and Ammar's space is `Saadanjum0/Ai-twin-chat`.

 **Q: Can I add more AI twins?**
 A: Yes!
 The architecture supports multiple twins.
 Add a new Gradio Space URL in environment variables and update the twin selection logic.